MorgothCreator/avr_os/README.md

 # avr_os V0.1

+# The project has been moved here https://morgothdisk.com:30001/explore/projects

 8bit avr atmega and atxmega OS.

 This OS is intended to work with 8 bit AVR microcontrollers like Atmega and ATxmega.